Circuit Complexity through phase transitions: consequences in quantum state preparation: Complexity in a quantum computer, the case of ground state preparation

 \subsubsection{VQE complexity through QPTs}

 As before, we focus on Ising and ZZXZ models, Eqs. \eqref{HIsing} and \eqref{HZZXZ}.
-In figure \ref{fig:complexising} we summarize our results for the Ising Hamiltonian.
-In panel a) we plot the complexity using the local VQE ansatz for obtaining the ground state at a given $J$.
+In Figure \ref{fig:complexTFI} we summarize our results for the Ising Hamiltonian.
+In panels a-c) we plot the complexity using the local VQE ansatz to obtain the ground state at a given $J$ for different chain sizes.
 We see that $\comp_{\rm N}$ grows when the ground state approaches the QPT, that in this case is given by $J_c \cong 1$ \footnote{We say $J_c \cong 1$ since our simulations are done in finite systems. $J_c=1$ in the thermodynamic limit.}.
-In fact, close enough to the transition the VQE cannot reach an acceptable ground state for a maximum depth of $8$ (in our simulations).
-This can be checked in panel b) where the fidelity between the state obtained within the VQE algorithm and the exact ground state falls below $0.8$ in the gray region of panel b).
-Therefore, all indications are that, also with VQE, complexity increases as QPT is approached.
-With what has been said so far this should not be a surprise.
-Perhaps, the most remarkable thing here is that the complexity is only high near the transition.
-When the target state is far from the critical point the complexity drops, even though the latter and the reference state may be in different phases.
-This is due to the fact that, contrary to the adiabatic algorithm, the VQE does not necessarily need to visit states in the transition region to go from $| \psi_R \rangle$ to $| \psi_T \rangle$, it can circumvent criticality and go directly from one phase to another.
-This is easy to understand in the Ising model, because in the paramagnetic phase the ground state is approximately given by $| +, ..., + \rangle $ ($|+\rangle = 1/\sqrt{2}(|0\rangle + |1\rangle)$), Cf. Eq. \eqref{HIsing}.
-This is easy to prepare: it can be obtained with single qubit rotations from the reference state $| \psi_R \rangle =|0, ..., 0 \rangle$.
+In fact, close enough to the transition, the VQE cannot reach an acceptable ground state for a maximum depth of $8$ (in our simulations).
+This can be checked in panel d) where the fidelity between the state obtained within the VQE algorithm and the exact ground state falls below $0.9$ in the gray region of panel a) for $L = 12$.

+It is possible to understand why the VQE fails around the QPT (gray zones in Figure \ref{fig:complexTFI}).
+The local ansatz in Eq. \eqref{vqe-ansatz} is a trotter-like decomposition of a time-dependent two-body interaction Hamiltonian [see Appendix \ref{app:complexVQE}].
+As a result, the local \emph{ansatz} can generate states whose correlation length, $\xi$, grows linearly with the number of layers (circuit depth), as described in detail in \cite{BravoPrieto2020}, which is rooted in Lieb-Robinson bounds.
+Thus, we have:

+On the other hand, for finite systems close to the phase transition, the correlation length saturates, $\xi \to L$.
+Therefore, the lower bound for the circuit depth is $L$.
+Additionally, from the calculated VQE-complexity, Eq. \eqref{complexity}, it scales as,